brontosaurusrex/brontosaurusrex.github.io/about.md

 ## Privacy / GDPR

-<s>/me does NOT track, log, spy on, or in any way remain aware of the user's presence on this site.</s>
+/me does NOT track, log, spy on, or in any way remain aware of the user's presence on this site.

-Currently [plausible.io](https://plausible.io/data-policy) is used as a user counter.

 This blog is hosted using third-party tech, currently:
 - [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-privacy-statement)